President Obama urges civility in public discourse.

 Appreciate it.

-A brief time out and we'll be back.
+A brief time out, and we'll be back.

-Okay, we have now transferred the the Clinton video, the Clinton Ron Brown Memorial video, to our iPhone iPad app.
+Okay, we have now transferred the Clinton video, the Clinton Ron Brown Memorial video, to our iPhone iPad app.

 It is under videos.